Cheryl K

-Cheryl Koh, known professionally as Cheryl K (born 24 November 1995) is a Malaysian singer-songwriter and actress.
-She was most known for her performance on the Warner Bros.
+Cheryl Koh, known professionally as Cheryl K (born 24 November 1995) is a Malaysia-born singer-songwriter and actress of Singaporean citizenship.
+She is most known for her performance on the Warner Bros.
 Pictures 2018 film, Crazy Rich Asians.
 Cheryl sings the film's opening title and ending credits song, "Money (That's What I Want)" in both English and Mandarin Chinese.
 The ending credits version also has Awkwafina, who stars in the film as Peik Lin, rapping on the song.
 Cheryl was discovered by the film's director Jon M. Chu who saw her singing a 15-second a cappella cover of Jessie J's "Mamma Knows Best" on YouTube and offered her the job.

 Early life

 Cheryl was born on 24 November 1995 in Kuala Lumpur, Malaysia.
 She started singing at the age of 8.

 In May 2018, she graduated with a Bachelor's in Business Administration from USC Marshall School of Business and a Music Industry minor from USC Thornton School of Music at the University of Southern California in Los Angeles, California.